Table of Contents Show

 Batman – Bruce – Hulk – Angry – Calm – Ocean.

 And so on!
-Have fun with it, let your imagination go wild (but make sure it still associates!).
+Have fun with it, and let your imagination go wild (but make sure it still associates!).

 6. Guessing Game